MeharChoudhary/W07/README.md

-# WO7ass
+# A03ass

-A resume site using Node, Express, BootStrap, EJS
+A personal site containig 3 pages home, Calculator page and contact page

 ## How to use
-The index pade consists of information
+Home page consists of personal information
-When user enters his grade and the credits he will find his When user enters his details in contact page the response is recorded

-Fork into your own cloud account.
-Clone the site to your machine.
-Open a command window in the new folder.
-Run npm install to install dependencies listed in package.json.
-Run node app.js to start the server.
-(Hit CTRL-C to stop.)
+Calculator page is used to calculate gpa

+contact page helps to record the contact page
 ```
 > npm install
 > node app.js